 Blooms are epiphytes and will appear in a variety of sizes and places.
 Colors range from white to delicate pink, to striking black.
 Each orchid species will vary in its care requirements, so inform yourself about the specific kind of orchid that you are selecting.

 Get information for the orchid’s light and water needs.
 Some varieties of these plants emit a lovely fragrance to accompany their elegant demeanor.

 13. Polka Dot Plant

 The herbaceous perennial Hypoestes phyllostachya, is commonly called the Polka Dot plant.
 A member of the Acanthaceae family, the polka dot has spotted leaves, making it a lively addition to any room in the home.

-The most popular or well-known version may be the one featuring pink leaves with bright green spots.
+The most popular or well-known version may be this plant featuring pink leaves with bright green spots.
 It does, however, also come in versions with white, red, or purple spots and beautiful patterns.

 An easy plant to grow and take care of, they do very well as houseplants and when grown indoors they remain smallish.
 Regular misting and evenly moist soil are basically all this plant asks of its owners.

 Springtime is the perfect moment for growing one, and they are a fast-growing plant, so you’ll be gratified almost immediately when selecting this plant.

 It also has a number of fun names including the measles plant, the pink dot plant, the flamingo plant, and the freckle face plant.